hopsoft/turbo_boost-commands/README.md

 <% end %>
 ```

-When the user clicks the upvote link, the reflex will be invoked and the Turbo Frame will automatically rerender.
+When the user clicks the upvote link, the reflex will be invoked and the Turbo Frame will automatically (re)render.
-Any additional Turbo Streams created in the reflex will be appended to the response and then executed on the client.

 ```ruby
 # app/reflexes/posts_reflex.rb